mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-08.md

 We'll add a @McpToolBox("weather") annotation to our AI Service to reference the available MCP server.
 And we'll add some instructions to the prompt to make the model calls retrieve the current weather for a car rental location, and provide suggestions on what special equipment the driver might need.

-==In the CustomerSupportAgent.java file, update the SystemMessage with the following:==
+In the CustomerSupportAgent.java file, update the SystemMessage with the following:

 ```java title="CustomerSupportAgent.java"
 --8<-- "../../section-1/step-08/src/main/java/dev/langchain4j/quarkus/workshop/CustomerSupportAgent.java"